bloominstituteoftechnology/node-api-challenge/README.md

 - [ ] Describe Middleware?

-middleware is a function that can be run as part of the action handler, or to enhance the features of express
+middleware is a function that can be run as part of the action handler, or to enhance the features of express. it can be stored in a separate file then exported and called where it is needed.

 - [ ] Describe a Resource?

-it is an endpoint which contains data
+it is an endpoint which contains data. it is written server side

 - [ ] What can the API return to help clients know if a request was successful?